zerkotin/css-layouting/README.md

 I would like to prepare a Training for Basic CSS / HTML Layouting, or "Thinking CSS / HTML".
 this should also teach you how to think and plan your DOM and components in terms of UI.

-Here's the main subjects...
+Here are main subjects...

-## Chapter 1 prerequisits
+## Chapter 1 Prerequisits
 basic HTML structure and Tags / Elements

 ### TAGS
-* body
-* head
+* html / body / head
 * link
 * script
 * a